 The choice of ingredients used depends on the type of sushi being prepared and there is a rather extensive number of options to choose from.
 This is by no means an exhaustive list; instead we have only listed the most widely and commonly used items.

 Mention the word sushi and most people would undoubtedly conjure up images of raw fish.
 Rightfully so, but which fish species are commonly used and compatible with this delicious Japanese cuisine?

 Tuna is by far the most popular choice and some species are associated with high end sushi.
 There are five species used: albacore, yellowfin, bluefin, southern bluefin and big-eye.
-To read and learn more about the various types of tuna visit the what kind of tuna is used for sushi? section.

 Apart from tuna, there are other types of fish also used.
 These include sweetfish, red snapper, salmon, sea bream, kingfish, trout, swordfish, mackeral, Japanese yellowtail, blue marlin and even blowfish.

 Ginger, with its plethora of health benefits is a vital ingredient in the world of sushi.
 Some know it as pickled ginger, others simply as sushi ginger or shin-shoga no amazu-zuki and gari if you are Japanese.